 Alicante a city and a port on the Cost Blanca

-Alicante is what we call an easy port.
+Alicante, called the City of Light by the Romans, is what we call an easy port.
 There is enough to keep you interested but not enough to wear you out!
 Basically there are a few main attractions and everyone dashes to Castillo de Santa Barbara.
 The fortress, offers impressive views across the city.
 But leave that until later or get there fast to miss the queues for the small lift up.
-Remember photo ID with Age stated on it, if you want the seniors deal, if you have that you can walk past the first queue and into the tunnel.
+Remember photo ID with your date of birth on it, if you want the seniors deal, (you have to be over 65) if you have that you can walk past the first queue and into the tunnel.
 The queue is for those young enough to have to pay.

 Alicante Walking Tour

-One of the local trips on offer is a 2 hour walking, drinking and eating tour with a guide, which can be done exclusively at a cost, or there are group walking tour that come in around £30 which include: Santa Barbara Castle, elevator, co-Cathedral, City Hall and the historical city center.
-Afternoon tours co-cathedral and city hall closed).
+One of the local trips on offer is a 2 hour walking, drinking and eating tour with a guide, which can be done exclusively at a cost, or there are group walking tours that come in around £30 which include: Santa Barbara Castle, elevator, Cathedral, City Hall and the historical city centre.
+Afternoon tours find the Cathedral and City Hall closed).
 These tours are many and seem to leave every hour.
 See our advert for City Guides or book on board ship.